No matter what industry you’re in, the success of your business depends on your ability to turn online visitors into customers.

 A good conversion rate is anything above 2%.
 The actual percentage varies drastically depending on your industry.

-If you sell commodity-type e-commerce products you can expect to convert more of your visitors than software as a service (SaaS) company selling high-ticket software that requires more consideration.
+If you sell commodity-type e-commerce products you can expect to convert more visitors than software as a service (SaaS) company selling high-ticket software that requires more consideration.

 According to the Conversion Benchmark Report from Unbounce, these are the average conversion rates for key industries: